internaloha/documentation/docs/overview/evaluation.md

 Evaluating the ability of InternAloha to extract information from the Internet involves answer the following questions:

-* Does InternAloha get data from all known internship sites for CS students?
-Which sites does it not yet extract information from?
+* Does InternAloha get data from a reasonable number of popular internship sites for CS students?
+Are there significant internship opportunities that are not found by InternAloha.

-* For each site not monitored by InternAloha, how many internship listings are lost?
-(In other words, how many internships appear on the site that do not appear to be listed on any site monitored by InternAloha.)

 * For each site monitored by InternAloha, what percentage of the interesting listings does it extract?

 * How good is the parsing of each site monitored by InternAloha?
-Does it find all of the canonical fields (when available)?
+Does it extract all of the important information?

 Back-End Evaluation does not involve user interface or user experience evaluation.
 That is the task of front-end evaluation.

-The Back-End evaluation process simply requires answering the above questions.

 ## Front-End Evaluation

+InternAloha will be integrated into RadGrad as an "Internships" page where Internships matching the student's Interests and Career Goals will be displayed.

 Evaluating the ability of InternAloha to address the needs of students seeking internships involves answering the following questions: